1. Getting Started - Prepare for the transmission fluid leak repair

-The video above shows how to fix minor transmission fluid leaks in a 2009 Ford Focus.
+Does your 2009 Ford Focus have a transmission fluid leak?
+This video shows how to fix minor transmission fluid leaks in a 2009 Ford Focus.
 Your Focus should be running when you check your transmission fluid level, otherwise the fluid level on the dipstick will not be accurate.
-If your Focus hesitates when shifting gears or seems sluggish shifting from one gear to the next (1st to 2nd gear, 2nd to 3rd gear, 3rd to 4th gear, etc.) check your transmission fluid level first.
-Unscrupulous mechanics will often suggest a more expensive repair, such as a rebuild, when adding some transmission fluid will fix your Focus.
-If, after adding transmission fluid, you notice that your fluid level is low again, follow the steps highlighted in the video above to fix the transmission fluid leaks in your Focus.
+If your Focus hesitates when shifting gears, is slipping or seems sluggish shifting from one gear to the next (1st to 2nd gear, 2nd to 3rd gear, 3rd to 4th gear, etc.) check your transmission fluid level first.
+You may fix your Focus transmission by adding some transmission fluid if it is low.
+Some vehicles are not worth the cost of expensive transmission repairs; if, after adding transmission fluid, you notice that your fluid level is low again, try adding some transmission stop leak to fix the transmission fluid leaks in your Focus.

 In Ford's quest for more performance and better fuel economy, Ford has been coming out with innovative transmissions on a regular basis.
 Therefore it is important to use the exact type of transmission fluid stipulated by your Focus's owner’s manual.
 Many vehicles with manual transmissions do not have a dipstick and their fluid level should be checked by an automotive technician as the car will likely need to be hoisted on a lift.

 Hans Angermeier is an ASE certified Maintenance and Light Repair Technician and has produced over 100,000 videos showing drivers how to fix things on their cars.
 He has broad expertise on basic repair procedures covering the majority of cars on the road.
 Over the past 10 years, Hans has been focused on building CarCareKiosk, which is visited by millions of drivers each month.

 Burnt out brake lights increase your chance of getting rear ended - check and change yours today